 Multiplayer: 2 Player (Local + Online*)

-This game has two modes, a single player main story mode and a couch co-op that involves massive amounts of puzzle solving.
-I chose this specifically for its multiplayer capabilities and the fact that you only need one console to play together.
+Summary: This game has two modes, a single-player main story mode and a couch co-op that involves massive amounts of puzzle-solving.
+I chose this specifically for its multiplayer capabilities, and the fact that you only need one console to play together.
 The two players have to traverse puzzle rooms by opening portals and working as a team.
 Both robots you can play as have personalities, allowing you to wave, taunt, or hand signal to your friend from anywhere in the room.
-Some of the puzzles can be quite difficult, but with limitless ammo and no timer I think anyone can solve them eventually.
+Some of the puzzles can be quite difficult, but with limitless ammo and no timer, I think anyone can solve them eventually.
 This game is hard and tests the players’ problems solving skills.
 Pax and Raines have been working through the puzzle rooms with lots of communication and a little bit of help at the start.

 Platforms: Playstation 3